-- 1. The individual has failed conservative treatment (e.g. spectacle correction, rigid contact lens and/or surgical interventions) AND - 2.
+- 1. The individual has failed conservative treatment (e.g., spectacle correction, rigid contact lens and/or surgical interventions) AND - 2.
 The individual does not have active herpes simplex virus (HSV) or history of (HSV) keratitis, thin corneas, or corneal hydrops, concurrent ocular infection, severe corneal scarring or opacification, history of poor epithelial wound healing, an autoimmune disorder or currently pregnant AND - 3.
-Has one of the following on exam: - a.
-An increase of 1 D or more in the steepest keratometry value, - b.
-An increase of 1 D or more in regular astigmatism evaluated by subjective manifest refraction. - c.
-A myopic shift (decrease in the spherical equivalent) of 0.50 D or more on subjective manifest refraction, OR - d.
+The individual has one or more of the following on exam: - a.
+An increase of at least one diopter in the steepest keratometry value, - b.
+An increase of at least one diopter in regular astigmatism evaluated by subjective manifest refraction, - c.
+A myopic shift (decrease in the spherical equivalent) of 0.50 diopter on subjective manifest refraction, OR - d.
 A decrease of ≥ 0.1 mm in the black optical zone radius in rigid contact lens wearers where other information was not available - 4.
-Deterioration in vision, such that adequate functional vision on a daily basis with contact lenses or glasses can no longer be achieved - 5.
-0402T Collagen Cross-linking and J2787 Riboflavin both require a Prior Authorization - 6.
-Must have a diagnosis of keratoconus or corneal ectasia
+The individual has deterioration in vision, such that adequate functional vision on a daily basis with contact lenses or glasses can no longer be achieved - 5.
+The individual has a diagnosis of keratoconus or corneal ectasia